Doomsdayclock8/Python/Lessons learnt the hard way.md

-1. Renaming a juyter notebook in vscode resets the kernel
+1. Renaming a jupyter notebook in vscode resets the kernel